apoorvaanand1998/apoorvaanand1998.github.io/_posts/2017-12-14-Intro_to_ML_Ng-2.md

 The normal equation method is used to compute the parameters analytically as opposed to iteratively (using gradient descent).

-Q (Parameter matrix) = ((X'.X)^(-1)).X'.y
+Q (Parameter matrix) = ((X'.X)^(-1)).X'.y (Here the inverse is always done using 'pinv' in octave, this is done in case X'.X is not invertible)

-where y is the vector that contains all the output/target variables and each row in X is the transpose of the feature vector for all input variable/features.
+where y is the vector that contains all the output/target variables and each row in X is the transpose of the feature vector for all input variable/features (called the design matrix).

 When you use the normal equation method to compute the parameters, feature scaling is not necessary.